Get your own free workspace

 • Tripods are good to have if you will have the luxury of setting up a shot.

-• Cell Phone - Text when you can, D*C is loud.
+• Cell Phone - Text when you can, DC is loud.
 If you expect to need voice, have an earpiece handy.
+Also be mindful you will NOT get signal everyplace the convention covers.

 • If you have a google+ account [http://plus.google.com], photos you take with your cellphone will instant upload for later sharing.